umlaeute/v4l2loopback/README.md

 this should give you a file named "v4l2loopback.ko", which is the kernel module

+## BUILD AGAIN
+you cannot load a module built for a specific version of the kernel into another version of the kernel. so, if you have successfully built the module previously and have updated your kernel (and the matching headers) in the meantime, you really must clean the build before re-compiling the module.
+So run this *before* starting the build again:

+    $ make clean

 # INSTALL
 to install the module run "make install" (you might have to be 'root' to have all necessary permissions to install the module).